ABOUT GRAND ISLES

-We have two Architectural Control Committees who meet the first Wednesday and the third Wednesday each month, so residents don’t have to wait too long to get approval for home improvement projects.
+We have two Architectural Control Committees that meet the first Wednesday and the third Wednesday each month, so residents don’t have to wait too long to get approval for home improvement projects.

 We encourage residents to volunteer, as we are dependent on volunteers to keep our community vibrant.

 Volunteers operate our Board of Directors, our ACC, our Fining Committee, and our Social Committee.
 We currently have about 25 active volunteers.
 Three years ago, we had 9 or 10 volunteers.
 We have implemented a volunteer recognition award program.

 WHAT IS THE APPROVAL PROCESS TO MOVE INTO GRAND ISLES?

 Before I take you to our website to show you where to find all our forms for sales and rentals, I want to discuss the timing of the approval process for sales and rentals.